You and Your CourseOpportunities

 1.9 The complete application and APP-FORM-02 HDR Application Assessment & Outcome form will be forwarded by the Graduate Research School to the appropriate College for assessment.

-1.10 The College Dean (or their nominee) will provide their endorsement of the application and send the APP-FORM-02 HDR Application Assessment & Outcome form to the Graduate Research School.
+1.10 The College Dean (or their nominee) will provide their endorsement of that the candidate is eligible for admission into the degree (APP-FORM-02), as well as provide an assessment for the scholarship application on the Scholarship Scoring Sheet if the candidate has indicated they wish to be considered for a centrally funded scholarship.
+The APP-FORM-02 HDR Application Assessment & Outcome form and Scholarship Scoring Sheet (if relevant) must be sent back to the Graduate Research School.

-1.12 If an applicant is successful in their application the Admissions Office ensure that International applicants have met all compliance requirements, then prepare an Offer for the degree program.
-If the applicant was not successful in their application, they will be notified that their application has been declined.
+1.12 If an applicant is successful in their application for admission to a HDR the Admissions Office ensure that International applicants have met all compliance requirements, then prepare an Offer for the degree program.
+If the applicant was not successful in their application for admission to a HDR, they will be notified that their application has been declined.
 The Offer for Admission or Offer Declined notification will be sent to the applicant via the email address specified in their application and will be copied to the nominated Advisors and College.
 Where an application has been declined, the applicant will be provided with justification for this outcome, e.g. insufficient research capacity or lack of supervisory capacity.

 NOTE: At any stage of the procedure, the Primary Advisor, Dean of College or nominee or Dean of Graduate Research or nominee may:

 - Ask for more information from an applicant or their primary advisor